nononoelsg/MetricsDashboard/Project_Starter_Files-Building_a_Metrics_Dashboard/README.md

 *TODO:* Now that the trace is running, let's add the metric to our current Grafana dashboard.
 Once this is completed, provide a screenshot of it here.

 ## Report Error
-*TODO:* Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue.
+Using the template below, write a trouble ticket for the developers, to explain the errors that you are seeing (400, 500, latency) and to let them know the file that is causing the issue.

 TROUBLE TICKET

-Name:
+Name: Http Error 500 - POST /star

-Date:
+Date: 19/10/2021

-Subject:
+Subject: mongoDB instance missing

-Affected Area:
+Affected Area: Backend /star api endpoint

-Severity:
+Severity: HIGH

-Description:
+Description: API /star mongoDB does not exist

 ## Creating SLIs and SLOs